 I began with a vision.
 After three years of working in an upstairs room that faced the street, I wanted to move to a windowless room downstairs.
 I was seeking fewer distractions, a greater sense of peace, and more space.
 For a few weeks, I worked on a card table to see if the vibe of the room was what I desired.
 Once I had affirmed that I didn’t miss the big window, I made a solid plan of what I wanted in regards to desk, lighting, and art.
 I set a deadline of when I wanted to be finished.

 The desk arrived and I was thrilled.
-I fell in love with how my bookshelves transformed into sacred space.
-I framed some of my own photos as a portion of the art.
-I purchased and returned half dozen lamps, but figured eventually I’d find one I loved.
+The bookshelves I’d brought from Texas became transformed into sacred space.
+Rather than purchase art, I had photos I had taken during our travels framed.
+And I may have purchased and returned half dozen lamps, before eventually finding one I loved.

 The piece de resistance for wall real estate around my desk was going to go to beautiful and functional organizational stuff from Pottery Barn: file sorters, cork boards, pin boards, and shelves.
 I lovingly unpacked it when it arrived and couldn’t wait for the weekend to arrive so that JB could help me hang it.